 Erasmus outside Europe

-Erasmus+ outside Europe, also known as "KA171", is to be considered the foreign policy tool of Erasmus+.
-This means that UFS and the European Commission focus on ensuring that the projects applied for the benefit the partner countries.
+Erasmus+ outside Europe, also known as "KA171", is considered to be the foreign policy tool of Erasmus+.
+This means that the Danish Agency for Higher Education and Science and the European Commission focus on ensuring that the projects applied for the benefit the partner countries.

 Become part of something bigger